AlexsLemonade/reproducible-research/docs/setup_instructions/mac_installation_instructions.md

 `Rosetta 2` is a software made by Apple to support the Intel to M1 transition, and it is currently needed to run RStudio on M1 chips.
 If prompted to install `Rosetta 2`, agree to the prompt and follow instructions accordingly.

+Once the installation process is completed, you can now safely delete (eject) the disk image file.

 ### Installing necessary R packages